 A problem with a failed software development project post-mortem is that there is usually no clear reason for failure--things apparently just didn't work out.
 Without clear causes, people tend to analyze the failure according to their individual ideas of how the project "should" have gone.
-The waterfall proponent will say that no enough attention was paid to analysis and design up front.
+The waterfall proponent will say that not enough attention was paid to analysis and design up front.
 The QA manager will say that there was not enough documentation.
 Quite often we all know that Bob screwed up something in the project badly, but Bob is the senior person and has been known to take it out on the peons.
 So the peons learn to keep their mouths shut (i.e., they are now being dishonest to avoid pain).
 As we’ve been learned by experience above process rarely brings a clear message.
 He failed.
 She misunderstood the task.
-They forgot to agree something.
-And even in those rare examples that kind of knowledge is most likely useless.
+They forgot to agree on something.
+And even in those rare examples, that kind of knowledge is most likely useless.
 Yes, this time PM sucked.
 So what?
 Are you happy now?
 We better go back to find the solution, then.

-Example of postmortem meeting process:
+Example of the postmortem meeting process:

 - Duration: The postmortem should be anywhere from 2 hours to one entire day.